pravkanth/github-practice/README.md

 we can simply do

 ## git add .
-This will add all the files and folder that is being created by the github
+This will add all the files and folder that is being created in the local directory to the github